 This was a knockout cup quarterfinal and both teams were from the lower reaches of the Waikato schoolboy Association.
 Jason’s team is basically a bunch of mates who play socially although with a good skill level.
 They were leading their division unbeaten and the Thames team were also riding high, albeit a division down.
 Now the thing to realise about schoolboy football in the Waikato, is that there is no real interest in who wins the various leagues and cups.
 The results are autumn leaves that fly away like a schoolboy immediately forgetting his Shakespeare once a school day has finished.
 It’s mainly about participating and comradeship.

 The pitch and a strong northerly wind swiftly diffused any differences in skills between the teams and despite some good chances neither side look likely to score, until the Thames team knocked one in, rather against the run of play.
 They did have the wind at their backs this half and the Boys High city boys were finding the farm-paddock type surface a little difficult.

-I must mention the ref, a local Maori woman called Arini (I think that is how it was spelt – forgive me if incorrect).
+I must mention the ref, a local woman.
 She seemed to have a rudimentary understanding of the rules but blew her whistle too often, often for fairly innocuous challenges.

 However at this level it’s not for me to criticise refs too harshly.
 I was intending to mention her positively in this report so at half time I tried to take a snap of her.
 She berated me for taking her photo and demanded it was “deleted at once!”
 I explained I was just impressed that a lady was reffing the guys and appreciated it’s a thankless task.
 She explained aggressively that she was trying to keep the game from “going out of control”.
 Anyway I calmed her down but she didn’t still want her photo taken, despite my innocuous intentions.